Links

 Type of Funding: Programmatic and Core

-Funding Opportunities: NewsMatch is open to nonprofit news organizations that are active members of the Institute for Nonprofit News (INN) (Please note: US news organisations only).
+Funding Opportunities: NewsMatch is open to nonprofit news organisations that are active members of the Institute for Nonprofit News (INN) (Please note: US news organisations only).
 The deadline to apply for INN membership in time to apply for NewsMatch 2021 is July 7, 2021.
 Explore INN membership.

 Both active, prospective, and pending INN members must apply to participate in NewsMatch 2021 by the application deadline.
 The NewsMatch application window will open in June 2021.
 Subscribe to INN’s INNovation newsletter to receive notification of the NewsMatch application process and deadline when it is announced.